- What is high blood pressure and how is it treated?

 21. What is stem cell therapy for heart failure?

-Stem cell research could be used to develop new procedures and techniques to reverse the effects of cardiovascular disease.
+Stem cell research could lead to the development of new procedures and techniques to reverse the effects of cardiovascular disease.
 For example, this technology may be used to help generate new, healthy heart tissue, heart valves, blood vessels, and other important tissues and structures.

 The Texas Heart Institute is dedicated to the study of adult autologous stem cells (stem cells taken from the patient’s own body) and the role of those stem cells in treating cardiovascular disease.
-In fact, clinical trials are underway here to study how stem cell therapy can benefit patients with coronary artery disease and congestive heart failure.
+In fact, clinical trials are underway here to study how stem cell therapy can benefit patients with coronary artery disease, peripheral arterial disease, previous heart attacks and congestive heart failure.

 See also on this site: Stem Cell Center